WordPress Core HTTP Streaming Analysis

 + }

-Note on $return->raw: When streaming, $return->raw will contain only headers.
-This is a minor semantic change but acceptable since the raw body was already consumed.
+Note on $return->raw: When streaming, $return->raw contains only headers.
+This is a minor semantic change but acceptable — the raw body was already consumed.

 3. SSE Parser Class — WP_SSE_Parser